ValksGodotTools/Template/README.md

 ## Known Issues
 - Borderless mode does not fully cover the entire screen (there is a 2 pixel border gap all around)
+- Pressing escape while in level.tscn while the hotkeys is open and currently waiting for new hotkey, escapes out of the hotkey menu back to the popup menu.
+This behaviour is undesired.
+Instead the first escape should cancel the waiting for hotkey input.
+Then the next escape should exit out of the options menu.

 ## Setup
 1. Download and install the [latest Godot 4 C# release](https://godotengine.org/)